Types of Decision (Decision Making)

 Decision-making is a crucial component of management.
 It is an intellectual art to choose the right option out of many.
 In organizations, managers have to make several decisions as to needs and situations.
 The types of decisions or decision-making can be many some major decision types found in the organization are mentioned below.

 A programmed decision is repetitive in nature and usually follows the established procedures of the organization.
-While taking such programmed decisions managers do not have to give their in-depth knowledge to come to a conclusion since they have already available rules, regulations, and procedures to execute them.
+While making such programmed decisions managers do not have to give their in-depth knowledge to come to a conclusion since they have already available rules, regulations, and procedures to execute them.

 Usually, programmed decisions are taken by the lower level management for regular activities like purchasing raw materials, keeping records, disputes settlement, etc.